February 23, 2026 · 8 min read

 Game Strategies

-While most affiliates compete over slot reviews and crash game content, original casino games — dice, limbo, and other simple provably fair games — sit in a low-competition niche with high-value players.
+While most affiliates compete over slot reviews and crash game content, the dice game affiliate niche — including limbo and other simple provably fair games — sits in a low-competition space with high-value players.

 Who Plays These Games

-Original games attract a distinct player type that overlaps heavily across dice, limbo, and similar titles:
+Original games attract a distinct player type that overlaps heavily across dice, limbo, and similar titles.
+Three profiles dominate.

 The analytical gambler understands and accepts the house edge.
 They prefer transparency over flashy graphics, often have programming or technical backgrounds, and value provably fair verification.
 They will fact-check every claim you make.

-The grinder makes thousands of small bets per session.
-They target specific win rates, use autobet features extensively, and track results mathematically.
-Some run automated strategies overnight.
+The grinder makes thousands of small bets per session using autobet features.
+They target specific win rates, track results mathematically, and some run automated strategies overnight.
+A single grinder can generate more wagering volume than a dozen casual slot players.

-The crypto-native player discovered these games in early Bitcoin casinos where dice was the original game.
-This community overlaps with early crypto adopters who are skeptical of traditional casino formats and value on-chain verification.
+The crypto-native player discovered these games in early Bitcoin casinos where dice was the first thing you could bet on.
+This community overlaps with early crypto adopters who are skeptical of traditional casino formats and value on-chain verification above all else.

 Behavioral Characteristics

-High volume.
-Original game players often make far more bets than slot players.
-Autobet can generate hundreds of bets per minute.
-This volume creates more variance but also more data — and more commission for affiliates on RevShare.
+High volume, low bet sizing.
+Original game players often make far more bets than slot players — autobet can generate hundreds of bets per minute.
+Individual bets are smaller than slot spins, but the sheer volume creates enormous aggregate wagering and, by extension, more commission for affiliates on RevShare.

-Technical engagement.
-These players actually verify provably fair results.
-They understand the math.
-They're active in technical discussions and will quickly identify — and call out — inaccurate content.
+Technical engagement that keeps you honest.
+These players actually verify provably fair results and understand the math behind every game.
+They're active in technical discussions and will quickly identify — and publicly call out — inaccurate content.
+If you publish a wrong house edge number, someone will notice within hours.

 Content Format Preferences